Ye Olde Fantasy: Skills

 • Language: Specific (INT) – The ability to speak and understand verbal or somatic languages.

-• Lead (CHA) – Leadership, tactics, and sometimes even strategy.
-The warlord and hireling-manager skill.
+• Lead (CHA) – Leadership, tactics, and sometimes even strategy—the warlord and hireling-manager skill.

 • Melee Combat (STR) – Hand-to-hand combat.
 If you are using a level + class system, you may not need this.
 If so, replace it with “fighter level (or attack-bonus) + STR.”